 Tony Salamé’s Aïshti retail empire dominates Lebanon’s luxury retail market.
-It includes three department stores in Beirut, over 25 franchise agreements and two publications A and Gossip.
+It includes three department stores in Beirut, over 25 franchise agreements, a private museum and two publications — A and Gossip.

-Salamé has licensing deals and franchise agreements with fashion’s biggest players, including, but not limited to, Céline, Gucci, Dior, Stella McCartney , Yves Saint Laurent , Fendi, Marc Jacobs , Balenciaga, Marni and Dolce and Gabbana.
+Though Salamé pursued law at university, his affinity for retail was born in travelling and importing goods, which he would later sell to friends.
+Finding success in his methods, he later took to bulk buying items during sales and reselling them later.
+Today, Salamé has licensing deals and franchise agreements with fashion’s biggest players, including, but not limited to, Céline, Gucci, Dior, Stella McCartney , Yves Saint Laurent , Fendi, Marc Jacobs , Balenciaga, Marni and Dolce and Gabbana.

 With a seed fund of $5,000 the retailer opened his first store in 1989 in a warehouse, stocking clothes from the previous season.
 On the foundation of a post-civil war society, a devalued Lebanese pounds and little buying power among consumers, Salame saw an opportunity to expand his business into a regular model offering seasonal collections by luxury brands.
 Today, Aïshti carries over 150 brands, including the likes of Jimmy Choo, Burberry and Marc Jacobs .